 Q. So, did IKEA buy the land again?
 Yes.
 Earlier this year, IKEA re-purchased the parcel from a private local developer to pursue the current iteration of the IKEA retail project.

-Q. I was not able to attend your open houses at the end of June.
+Q. I was not able to attend your open houses last June.
 What did I miss?
 Is there something you can share from the open houses?
 We are sorry you were unable to attend.
 We appreciated meeting and speaking to those who did.
-Click here to see boards from the various stations at our open houses.
+Click here to see photos from our open houses and other community events.

 Combining a tremendous variety of styles of furniture and accessories with 10,000 exclusively-designed product choices – ranging from sofas, bookcases, kitchens and kitchen appliances to beds, mattresses, office furniture and textiles – IKEA offers customers affordable solutions for every room in the home.